chenqiww/data37100_final_chenqi_wang/README.md

 - `random.seed`
 - `np.random.seed`

-ai acknoledge: use chatgpt for some debuging, manage the code readbility and check and fix garmmar.
+ai acknoledge: use chatgpt for some debuging, manage the code and readbility and make markdown looks better, and check and fix garmmar.